 Andreas Schmied, the oldest of three children, was born and raised in Styria/Austria, the son of working-class parents.
 He began his directing career in his teens, shooting shorts with his friends and music videos for local musicians.

-In 1999, he started his own TV production company, SofaSafari, and wrote, produced and directed numerous hours of television.
+Soon he started his own TV production company, SofaSafari, and wrote, produced and directed numerous hours of television.

-His second film “Harri Pinter Drecksau” originally made for network tv (ORF), made a big splash in cinemas, prior to its air date.
+In 2013, he made his feature film debut with the blue-collar comedy “Werkstürmer” (eng.
+“Taking it Back”) – a success in theaters and a hit on VOD.
+His second film “Harri Pinter Drecksau” (eng.
+“The Harrinator”) originally made for network TV (ORF/arte), made a big splash in cinemas, prior to its air date.

-photo by Andreas Prochaska
+photo by Anna Hawliczek